tap349/tap349.github.io/_posts/2017-08-02-elixir-deployment.md

   - `WorkingDirectory=<app_dir>`

-    set working directory instead of `HOME` environment variable: application creates _.erlang.cookie_ in its home directory if it's missing - so each application would create their own magic cookie file instead of using a single one in _~/.erlang.cookie_ (to be precise - when building release with distillery cookie is set in _vm.args_ file so _.erlang.cookie_ file is not used all the same).
+    set working directory instead of `HOME` environment variable to avoid creating many _.erlang.cookie_ files (which are not used all the same) - see description of `-setcookie` EVM flag.

   - `ExecStart=/<bin_dir>/<app_name> foreground`